awisniew90/sample-ol-stack-monitoring/README.md

-# sample-ol-stack-monitoring
+# Deploying and monitoring with the Open Liberty application stack

-This repository contains a custom Dockerfile and deployment yaml which can be used to build and deploy an Open Liberty stack application and connect it to Prometheus for monitoring.
+This sample repository contains a custom Dockerfile and app-deploy.yaml which can be used to build and deploy an Open Liberty stack application and connect it to Prometheus for monitoring.

 ## quick-start-security